nexcess/puppet-r1soft/README.md

 Specify if you want puppet to trigger kmod builds (and service restarts): Default value: false

 #### `delay_factor`
-Uptime (in seconds) a node should report before compiling the kernel module: Default value: 0
+Uptime (in seconds) a node should report before compiling the kernel module or starting the r1soft agent: Default value: 0

 ### r1soft::server parameters